kovacsx/games/collatz/README.md

+# "The Game of Investigator and Mastermind"

-# by Janis Kovalevskis (janis.kovalevskis@gmail.com) (c) 2021
+by Janis Kovalevskis (janis.kovalevskis@gmail.com) (c) 2021
-# all respective rights apply, use at your own risk.
+all respective rights apply, use at your own risk.

-"The Game of Investigator and Mastermind"
+# HowTo run:

 Game uses Python3